Red Hat Installation: Single Graylog Node

 sudo yum install graylog-datanode

-2. As noted in the OpenSearch documentation, ensure that the Linux setting vm.max_map_count is set to at least 262144.
-To check the current value, run this command:
+2. Ensure that the Linux setting vm.max_map_count is set to at least 262144.
+To check the current value:

 Copy